reinderien/inspiration/readme.md

 2 ≤ n ≤ 17

-There are _n_ - 1 operators ƒ<sub>j</sub> between the elements of _x_ .
-Each ƒ is a binary
+There are _n_ - 1 operators ƒ<sub>i</sub> between the elements of _x_<sub>i</sub> and
-arithmetic operator with conventional associativity and commutativity but non-conventional order of operations.
+_x_<sub>i + 1</sub> .
+Each ƒ is a binary arithmetic operator with conventional associativity and commutativity but non-conventional order of operations.
 The equation is assumed to be evaluated in a flat, left-to-right manner, that is,

 x<sub>0</sub> [ƒ<sub>0</sub>] x<sub>1</sub> [ƒ<sub>1</sub>] x<sub>2</sub> [ƒ<sub>2</sub>] ...
 [ƒ<sub>n - 2</sub>] x<sub>n - 1</sub>= y